Afshintm/jobAdder-Tech-Challenge/README.md

 ### Get up and running with front-end App ###

-A simple angularJs 6 project to show the result of the Matching candidates for jobs
+A simple angularJs 6 project to show the result of the Matching 5 top candidates for the jobs

 ### Important ###

 WebApi should be running for the following website to work.
 Please run under node version 9.4.0

-install npm packages and bower dependencies using following commands
+This app uses ng-cli 6
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.